kwame-mintah/terraform-azurerm-kubernetes-cluster/README.md

-# Terraform Azure Kubernetes Cluster
+# Terraform Azurerm Kubernetes Cluster

-The main purpose of this repository is to create the resources needed to deploy a service to Azure Kubernetes service.
-The deployed cluster will pull docker images from an Azure Container Registry.
+The main purpose of this repository is to create Azure resources needed to deploy a FastAPI service to Azure Kubernetes service.
+The code for the FastAPI service can be found [here](https://dev.azure.com/k-space/k/_git/python-fastapi-azure-k8s-cluster) [^1], the repository also contains Azure Pipelines to pull and push a docker image to the Azure Container Registry, and re-use use this image to deploy to the Kubernetes cluster.

+The main resources created via this Terraform are:
+- Azure Active Directory Applications (App registration and Enterprise application)
+- Azure Kubernetes Service
+- Azure Container Registry
+- Azure DevOps service connections

+> [!NOTE]
+>
+> This repository was created within Azure DevOps and is now being mirrored to this GitHub [repository](https://github.com/kwame-mintah/terraform-azurerm-kubernetes-cluster).
+> Source of truth will always be the Azure DevOps [repository](https://dev.azure.com/k-space/k/_git/k-infrastructure-terraform).

 ## Architecture

 ![](docs/azure_kubernetes_deployment_architecture.png)

+1. Developer makes changes to the source code then pushes changes.
+2. Azure pipeline triggered by new commit and starts a build on either Microsoft hosted agent or self-managed build agents.
+3. Azure build agent starts and runs unit tests within the repository.
+4. Azure pipeline creates a docker image, tags and pushed to an Azure container registry.
+5. Azure pipeline pulls the recently pushed image and deploys to Azure Kubernetes Cluster.
+6. Application is accessible from public URLs.

 ## Development